silviosantosneto/WinHostCLI/README.md

 4. If it’s solid, I’ll merge it into the next version.

 ---

-**MIT License** – do whatever you want, just don’t blame me if your computer catches fire.
+**MIT License** – feel free to use, clone, and remix — just don’t blame me if Windows claps back with a blue screen and your fan starts screaming.
-(But seriously, it should be fine.
-I use this every day.)
+Works fine here… so far. 🤞

-Thanks for reading — hope it helps! 🙌
+Thanks for stopping by — may your hosts stay clean and your terminals crash-free! 🙌